Dr. Stephen Skippon, Psychotherapist at Lemons to Lemonade

 The therapies I specialise in:

-It can be difficult to choose between all the different kinds of therapies offered by different counsellors and therapists.
+It can be difficult to choose between all the different kinds of therapies offered by different therapists.
 I specialise in two evidence-based therapies.
 Cognitive Behavioural Therapy (CBT) is recommended by the National Institute for Clinical Excellence (NICE) guidelines for a range of emotional difficulties such as depression, anxiety, and stress.
 It is particularly suitable for people who prefer a structured approach.
 Narrative Therapy provides a way for people to explore the impacts of problems on their lives, to find alternative ways of relating to those problems, and to develop more empowering ways of seeing themselves based on their own values, skills, and knowledge, which are often obscured and forgotten in the midst of difficulties.

 Contact me on 07376 010506 or click here to send us an email.